12DEP/solis/README.md

 # Solis inverter JSON API

-A simple NodeJS application to read Solis PV inverter data using HTTP interface, extract and serve data as JSON formatted as follows:
+A simple NodeJS application to read Solis PV inverter data using HTTP interface, extract and serve data as JSON, then send power data to emoncms energy monitoring system.

+CREDIT - this is just a bit of extra code over the excellent code from https://github.com/fss/solis-inverter to connect the data to the openenergymonitor emoncms.org system.

+# USAGE

+- clone this repo
+- run `npm i` to install dependencies (requires node.js to be installed)
+- copy the `.env-sample` and save as `.env`
+- edit the .env file to match your requirements
+  - you can get your api key from https://emoncms.org/user/view (or your installation address)
+  - the solis IP address will depend on your local wifi network.
+Your wifi router should have an admin page with a list of connected devices.
+Try going the different IP address in a browser window - the ginlong will pop up a login, default username password is admin/admin.
+- run `npm start`

+# Full output from wifi logging stick

+Note - this version only sends 'power' and 'time' to the emoncms.

 ```json
 {